New to Booking Import? Read the first article in this series for an introduction to the Booking Import feature.

 Click on the Booking ID to view the full details and ensure the data is imported correctly.

-From the Booking Invoice, you can see that the correct booking status is automatically applied to the booking.
-For example, if the system recognizes that a partial payment has been applied, then the Deposit status is assigned.
+The Booking Invoice shows that the correct booking status is automatically applied to the booking.
+For example, if the system recognizes that a partial payment has been applied, the Deposit status is assigned.

 Import limitationsBack to top